-- 1. When the day's operation is not more than 2500 square yards (2500 m), - 2.
+- 1. When the day's operation is not more than 2500 square yards (2500 m2), - 2.
 When the day's operation is not more than 500 tons (500 Mg), - 3.
 When the mixture is being placed in irregular areas, or - 4.
 When placing wedge or strengthening courses.

-Seven dDensity samples will shall be taken and will be tested for each lot in accordance with Materials I.M.
-204. The length laid in each lot shall will be divided into seven approximately equal sections sublots and one sample will shall be obtained at a random location, as directed and witnessed by the Engineer in each section sublot.
+Seven density samples will be taken for each lot.
+The length laid in each lot shall be divided into seven approximately equal sections and one sample will be obtained at a random location in each section.